 Road noise can be torture for light sleepers.
 Since sound waves penetrate into homes more through windows than walls, blocking a window is a great way to both handle a window causing interior design problems and turn the volume down on street noise disrupting the bedroom.

-The method outlined above should create a noticeable drop in volume of road sounds like tires, engines, and voices from sidewalks, but to create a dramatic drop in the volume of these sounds, you can mount noise-dampening foam to your wall and over the covered window before hanging the curtain that will show in the room’s interior.
-The added layer of foam should deaden and silence all but very louse noices wafting freely through your window.
+The method outlined above should create a noticeable drop in volume of road sounds like tires, engines, and voices from sidewalks, but to create a dramatic drop in the volume of these sounds, you can mount noise-dampening foam (linked above) to your wall and over the covered window before hanging the curtain that will show in the room’s interior.
+The added layer of foam should deaden and silence all but very louse noises wafting freely through your window.